How to Easily Set Up a Private NuGet Server for Your NuGet Packages for Free

 Below I’ll outline how to set up your own private NuGet server using ProGet for free that allows multiple feeds, enables managers to control access, caches locally, and much more.

 Set Up Your Private NuGet Server: Free, Fast, Easy

 Step 1: Install ProGet

 Download ProGet, which will install the lightweight Inedo Hub.
 Depending on your Internet connection, you can have ProGet installed in as little as two minutes.
 Don’t have a license key?
-Let ProGet know when you install, and you’ll be prompted to create one after installation.
-And don't worry about extra costs: you can create as many NuGet feeds as you want in the free-forever version of ProGet.
+Let ProGet know when you install it, and you’ll be prompted to create one after installation.
+And don’t worry about extra costs: you can create as many NuGet feeds as you want in the free-forever version of ProGet.

 Step 2: Create a “Private” Feed

 Navigate to “Feeds” and add a new feed.
 Name it and select “Private.”
 Once you click, “Create Feed,” you can upload your scripts to your heart’s content.

 That’s it!
 Take things to the next level by configuring security and access controls, vulnerability scanning, and more—all designed to keep your .NET5+ packages are both safe and accessible.

 Private NuGet server solutions like ProGet help you keep proprietary NuGet packages both private and easily accessible for internal use.
 ProGet provides a single home for all feeds, while still keeping them separate, and its access controls add extra security.